bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

 4. While using flexbox, what axis are you using when you use the property: ```align-items: center```?

-Using the align-items property will use the cross axis, or horizontal.
+Using the align-items property will use the cross axis, or vertical.

 5. What is the git command to commit staged changes as well as write a message?